Short Walks around a Pub

 2.5 miles - 1 hr 20 min

-Please note that the Punch Bowl is permanently closed.
+Please note that the Punch Bowl has been demolished.

 is an easy walk over farm tracks or pasture land.
 For the first

 part the path follow the Ribble Way which is well waymarked.
 After

 the Punch Bowl a pleasant stroll returns the walker to Hurst Green.

 Opens all day; but please refer to the website for full details.

 walk starts along Lambing Clough Lane next to the Shireburn Arms.